jammyjunior/ConsoleCash/README.md

 With `mybill` is the file name, ConsoleCash will save the bill to mybill.txt and tell you the path to the file.

 # Advanced ConsoleCash
 As I promise, ConsoleCash is very powerful.
-Let's take a look for some advanced command.
+Let's take a look at some advanced commands.

 ## Add Command
 You can type every values of the item to the console to add it.
 For example: